 What accommodations are provided for students with disabilities?

 Applicants with a documented disability may be provided appropriate and reasonable accommodations.
-For more information, contact the Office of Student Disability Services at 864-592-4818, or 864-641-7425 (video phone), or email@example.com, or visit the office located on the central campus in the P. Dan Hull Building, room E-4.
+For more information, contact the Office of Student Disability Services at 864-592-4818, or 864-641-7425 (video phone), or firstname.lastname@example.org, or visit the office located on the Giles campus in the P. Dan Hull Building, room E-4.

 What should I do if I have more questions regarding the Placement Assessment?